michelfernandez/cove/site/content/english/sav-fsa.md

 {{% richtext %}}
 {{% heading %}}
-# Sign now, legally valid electronically
+# Sign now, legally valid electronically!
 Learn more about the offer.
 {{% /heading %}}